-Native son Henry F. Walling (1825-1889), Civil Engineer is the author of the large scale, survey Map of the State of Rhode Island and Providence Plantations.1855 that reads as a cartographic gazetteer of Rhode Island at the middle of the 19th century.
+Native son Henry F. Walling (1825-1889), Civil Engineer is the author of the large scale, survey Map of the State of Rhode Island and Providence Plantations.1855 wall map that reads as a cartographic gazetteer of Rhode Island at the middle of the 19th century.
 Just below the map's title, a Note also explains the collaborations and 19th c. history of the survey work required to prepare this Rhode Island statewide map.
 Walling relied upon work from 19th c. surveys in abutting states - the 1844 Simeon Borden Massachusetts state map, and likely some of Walling's own surveys c.
 1855 of Massachusetts towns and counties - and for Rhode Island coastal data he relies on the office of the U.S. Coast Survey for a portion of Narragansett Bay.
 For the state's western border Walling relies on joint Connecticut and Rhode Island state surveys in 1839 and 1840.
 Walling's Map of the State of Rhode Island,1855 represents in its time the highest level of surveying expertise.
 1/

 Surrounding the primary Rhode Island state map are ten (10) detailed inset maps of Rhode Island cities and towns and of Block Island also known as the town of New Shoreham, a part of mainland Washington County.
 Beginning clockwise in the top right corner of the wall map, the inset maps are: City of Providence, City of Newport, Greenwich, Block Island [New Shoreham], South Providence and Elmwood, Westerly Village, Bristol, Warren, Pawtucket and Woonsocket.
-These highly detailed maps show street names and locate houses and other buildings.
+These highly detailed maps show owners, street names and locate houses and other buildings.
 A map key of major buildings accompanies the City of Providence inset map.

 The wall map bears a chart of "Statistics" that includes a list of all Rhode Island towns and their respective dates of incorporation.
 The towns are listed chronologically by date of earliest incorporation, the first and oldest being the City of Providence.
 Population statistics are given for 1850 from the U.S. Census.
 Land area and land use are listed in this chart, with acres in square miles and miles of highway.
 Property valuations as of 1854 are given for acreage, farm land or improved Land.